demo our e-learning program - start your free trial today!

 “It definitely helps to even just take a couple deep breaths before you walk through the door.
 How you come in really sets the tone for your staff and your kids.” – Trish

-St. Vrain School District adopted a blended learning approach by integrating The Flourish Lab’s e-learning platform with targeted in-person training sessions, ensuring a comprehensive and engaging professional development experience for afterschool staff.
+St. Vrain adopted a blended learning approach that combined The Flourish Lab’s e-learning platform with targeted in-person training, addressing both logistical and emotional needs of staff.

 “It wasn’t one of those things where you just kind of sort of fall asleep and hit the next button.
 It really kept me focused on what they were trying to teach.” – Tarah